90+ AI Design Patterns to Avoid: The Definitive List

 A07: Infinite Pulse on Badges

-animate-pulse or animate-bounce on notification badges or status indicators.
-Distracting and unnecessary.
+animate-pulse or animate-bounce on notification badges and status dots.
+Distracting and pointless.

-Instead: Use a static indicator or a single subtle flash on state change.
+Instead: A static indicator, or a single subtle flash on state change.

 A08: Parallax Scroll on Hero Image

-Hero background image scrolling at a different rate than content.
-Overused and often causes performance issues.
+Hero background scrolling at a different rate than content.
+Overused and often janky on mobile.

-Instead: Use a static hero image or a subtle CSS-only effect like a slight scale on scroll.
+Instead: A static hero image, or a subtle CSS-only effect like a slight scale on scroll.

 A09: Loading Skeleton Shimmer

-The gray-to-light-gray shimmer animation on loading skeletons.
-Every AI loading state uses the same shimmer.
+The gray-to-light-gray shimmer sweep on loading skeletons.
+Every AI loading state uses the same one.

-Instead: Use a simple opacity pulse or a solid gray placeholder.
-The shimmer pattern has become associated with template code.
+Instead: A simple opacity pulse or a solid gray placeholder.
+The shimmer is template DNA at this point.

 A10: Counting Number Animation

-Numbers that count up from 0 to their final value when scrolled into view.
-Every stats section does this.
+Numbers counting up from 0 when scrolled into view.
+Every stats section.

-Instead: Display numbers statically.
-The counting animation adds no information and delays comprehension.
+Instead: Show the number.
+The count-up adds no information and delays comprehension.

 A11: Typewriter Effect on Hero Heading

-Hero text that types out character by character.
-This was novel in 2023 and is now an immediate AI signal.
+Hero text typing out character by character.
+Novel in 2023, an instant AI tell now.

-Instead: Display text immediately.
-If you want entrance animation, use a single fade or clip-path reveal.
+Instead: Show the text immediately.
+If you want an entrance, use one fade or a clip-path reveal.

 A12: Continuous Float or Bob on Icons

-Decorative icons that float up and down in an infinite loop.
-Distracting and purposeless.
+Decorative icons floating up and down on an infinite loop.
+Distracting, purposeless.

-Instead: Keep decorative elements static.
-Animation should respond to user interaction, not run continuously.
+Instead: Keep decorative elements still.
+Animation should respond to interaction, not run forever.

 Component Patterns